avamsykiran/JpaHibernateAndSpring_9to4_5Apr2022_22Apr2022/02-SpringFramework/README.md

             totalDebit
             currentBalance
     2. A new AccountHolder can be added using accountholder-form-page.
-    3. statement-page msut display the list of transactions made by a particular accountholder as and when the 'View Statement' link is clicked.
+    3. statement-page must display the list of transactions made by a particular accountholder as and when the 'View Statement' link is clicked.
     4. new transactions for each accountholder must be added using txn-form-page.
     5. on the statement-page, 'DELETE' and 'EDIT' options for each txn are needed.